Cirenio-Lopez/CS5-7319-Final-Project-Group-19-Cirenio-Lopez/README.md

 ## 3. How to Execute the System

-To execute the web crawler, navigate to the project directory in your terminal and run:
+To execute the web crawler, navigate to the project directory in your terminal (Inside of the "Selected" folder) and run:

 ```bash
 node app.js -d https://smu.edu